 It’s perfectly reasonable to be sadly disappointed by Pulitzer Prize-winning (“Dinner With Friends”) New Haven playwright Donald Margulies’ two one-act plays “Two Days.”
-The longer of the two, "July 7, 1994,” which was commissioned by the Actors Theater of Louisville and premiered there in 1995, barely achieves medical soap-opera status, while the new 20-minute “Last Tuesday,” commissioned by the Long Wharf Theater, is mostly an irritating cacophony of cell-phone conversations aboard a train that quite fails to illuminate its apparently serious theme.
+The longer of the two, 55-minute “July 7, 1994,” which was commissioned by the Actors Theater of Louisville and premiered there in 1995, barely achieves medical soap-opera status, while the new 20-minute “Last Tuesday,” commissioned by the Long Wharf Theater, is mostly an irritating cacophony of cell-phone conversations aboard a commuter train that quite fails to illuminate its apparently serious theme.
 Margulies is a long way from his best here.